ggtools/gitlab-runner/README.md

 # gitlab-runner

-A derived version of [gitlab-runner](https://hub.docker.com/r/gitlab/gitlab-runner/) taylored for running as a Docker swarm service.
+A derived version of [gitlab-runner](https://hub.docker.com/r/gitlab/gitlab-runner/) tailored for running as a Docker swarm service.

 Based on the alpine tag, it basically adds an automatic registration if the config file does not exists.
 The registration will be performed non-interactively using environment variables to set various options.